-• Be resident in the Republic of Ireland.
+To be eligible to apply, applicants must be resident/based in the Republic of Ireland.
 There are certain exceptions where the Arts Council may deem eligible applications made by those based outside the Republic of Ireland.
-However, before admitting as eligible any such application, the applicant would need to explicitly outline within the application how the outcomes of any such proposal would benefit the arts in the Republic of Ireland, and the Arts Council must be satisfied with same.
+However, before admitting as eligible any such application, the Arts Council would need to be satisfied that the outcomes of any such proposal would benefit the arts in the Republic of Ireland.